jeroenooms/opencpu-pages/_posts/2014-11-06-jsonlite-streaming.md

 ## Next up

-These examples illustrate basic line-by-line json streaming of data frames from/to a connection.
-Thereby we can deal with larger datasets than would be doable using just `fromJSON` or `toJSON`.
+These examples illustrate basic line-by-line json streaming of data frames from/to a connection, which allows for importing/exporting large json datasets.

-In the next blog post we will actually make the step to full JSON IO streaming by defining a custom `handler` function.
-Thereby we can construct a json data processing pipeline in R that can handle an infinite data stream.
-The impatient reader can have a look at the examples in the [stream_in](http://demo.ocpu.io/jsonlite/man/stream_in/html) help page.
+In the next blog post we will make the step to full JSON IO streaming by defining a custom `handler` function.
+This allows for constructing a json data processing pipeline in R that can handle an infinite data stream.
+Impatient readers can have a look at the examples in the [stream_in](http://demo.ocpu.io/jsonlite/man/stream_in/html) help page.